-The European section includes desserts from France (a large concentration of the recipes), Sweden, Portugal, Spain, Austria, Switzerland, Netherlands, Italy, United Kingdom, and Germany.
+The European section has desserts from France (a large concentration of the recipes), Sweden, Portugal, Spain, Austria, Switzerland, Netherlands, Italy, United Kingdom, and Germany.
 The Americas include the United States, Canada, and Brazil.
-North Africa and the Middle East have desserts from Morocco, Lebanon, Algeria, Egypt, and Turkey.
-Asia and Oceania include Japan, India, Thailand, China, and Australia.
+North Africa and the Middle East have desserts from Morocco, Lebanon, Algeria, Egypt, and Turkey, while Asia and Oceania feature Japan, India, Thailand, China, and Australia.

-Step-by-step photos were included with the recipe to help for those unfamiliar with preparing Daifuku Mochi.
-The rice flour, sugar, and water is first cooked in the microwave with breaks for frequent mixings until malleable.
+The rice flour, sugar, and water is first cooked in the microwave in 30 second intervals until malleable.
 While still hot, it is coated with potato starch and formed into small balls.
+Be very careful with this part.
+Coat your hands in potato starch well and move quickly to keep from burning your hands.
 Each ball is filled with a previously frozen ball of peanut butter.
-The mochi is formed around the peanut butter and smoothed into a ball.
+The mochi is formed around the peanut butter and gently rolled into a ball.

-Mochiko is a sweet rice flour used in Japanese cuisine.
-This starchy, gluten-free flour is made from sticky sweet rice.
-It is known as galapong in the Philippines.
-I have been able to find Koda Farms Mochiko Sweet Rice Flour Pack of Two 16oz Per Pckin nearby grocery stores in the Asian food aisle.
+Mochiko is a starchy, gluten-free flour made from sticky sweet rice.
+I have been able to find Mochiko Sweet Rice Flour in the international section of larger grocery stores and in Asian food markets with Japanese ingredients.

 I also made Swiss Caramelized Cream and Sugar Tart (Tarte flambé à la crème et au sucre), Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe), Brazilian Flan (Pudim de Leite), and Moroccan Coconut Balls.

 The Swiss Caramelized Cream and Sugar Tart (Tarte flambé à la crème et au sucre) is one of the more simple recipes to make.
-First, the pastry is developed and refrigerated for at least an hour to chill.
-The dough is thinly rolled into a circle, then topped with a cream sugar topping (you can also use double gruyere cream if available or substitute half the cream for mascarpone).
-The tart is baked at a very high temperature, 520 degrees F or as high as the oven will go, for just a few short minutes until the topping has caramelized.
+A chilled pastry is thinly rolled into a circle and topped with a cream sugar topping.
+The tart is then baked at a very high temperature, 520 degrees F or as high as the oven will go, for just a few short minutes until the topping has caramelized.
 It is served in thin slices.

-Laurance has a few variations of Craquants, Crunchy Drop Cookies.
-I made the Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe), but the other flavors include Crunchy Pine Nut, Orange, and Chocolate Drop Cookies and Crunchy Caramel and Hazelnut Drop Cookies.
-Laurance recommends serving them with sorbet or ice cream, so I broke the cookies over some vanilla gelato.
+Laurance has a few variations of Craquants, Crunchy Drop Cookies, and I made the Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe).
+He recommends serving them with sorbet or ice cream, so I broke the cookies over some vanilla gelato.
 It was perfect and I loved the crisp texture.

-The Moroccan Coconut Balls required a few steps, but the end result was well worth it.
-Egg rich cookies are sandwiched together with a thickened orange flower scented apricot jelly.
+The Moroccan Coconut Balls require a few steps, but the end result was well worth it.
+Egg-based cookies are sandwiched together with a thickened orange flower scented apricot jelly.
 More apricot jelly and orange blossom water are used as a coating for the sandwich cookies, then they are covered with shredded coconut.
 I absolutely loved the combination of flavors.

 Peanut Butter Daifuku Mochi

-Serve immediately, same day, or store in an airtight container wrapped in plastic for another day.
+- Serve the same day, or store in an airtight container, tightly wrapped with plastic wrap, for an additional day.